gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 We'd have to consider this further if we were planing on growing this service, but at that point, we would most certainly have more requirements or at least an idea of the future features we would want these services to have, which would in turn provide more clarity on which database would make more sense for each service.

+A note goes to the fact that both the `feeds management service` and the `articles management service` could have been combined.
+This would be perfectly valid as they are both related.
+I decided to split them because I wanted to have 3 services instead of 2, which shouldn't be a reason to decide to split a service in the first place, but this is just an exercise.

 ## Development decisions

 There is code in some of these services that could be reused and therefore, in a production grade codebase I'd most definitely be moving that code into their own libraries.